Lady Angela Forbes: World War I

 At the outbreak of the First World War, Lady Angela went as a volunteer to Dr Haden Guest's hospital in Paris, where she took notes for the surgeons.
 A few weeks later she was in Boulogne and saw trains of wounded soldiers coming in, and was surprised that they were left on the quay for hours with no food or drink.
 In November 1914 she started a canteen for the soldiers in the station waiting-room.
 This turned into a string of canteens, formally known as the British Soldiers' Buffets, less formally as "Angelinas".
 Every train of wounded men was met by Lady Angela and her volunteers, largely friends and relations.
 At first, the supplies needed were funded by appeals in the newspapers, but in 1915, both the Red Cross and the British Soldiers' Buffets began to charge for their food and drink.
 In 1916, Lady Angela opened other canteens in Étaples, the main depôt and transit camp for the British Expeditionary Force in France, to which wounded men returned.
 One canteen was for the workmen building the British army camp there, another for the British soldiers who were drilled there, and a third in the railway station, feeding men on their way to the front.
 These canteens were often open all night as well as all day.
 From the profits of her canteens, Forbes built fourteen recreational huts for the soldiers.
 However, senior officers found her abrasive, and Sir Douglas Haig, Commander of the British Expeditionary Force, was hostile to her.
 A few days after the Étaples mutiny of September 1917, she was ordered to leave the base, without any explanation, at which she protested, to no avail.
 On 5 February 1918 the case was raised in the House of Lords by her former lover Lord Ribblesdale, and Lord Wemyss (previously Lord Elcho) spoke at length in her defence.
 Lord Derby, the War Secretary, replied on behalf of the government, recognising Lady Angela's valuable work and her "zeal and ability".
 It later transpired that the main accusations against her were that she had used the word "damn!" and had washed her hair in a canteen.

 Later life

 After the war, Forbes started a short-lived training scheme for disabled soldiers, then a dress shop, and also tried to run Lord Wemyss's Gosford House as a hotel.
 In 1921 she published her first book of memoirs, Memories and Base Details.
 She reverted to her maiden name by deed poll in 1929.
 After travelling widely, she wrote about her travels in Fore and Aft (1932).

 Lady Angela Forbes died on the island of Jersey and was buried at Rosslyn Chapel, Midlothian, on 2 November 1950.

+In March 2023, she was one of a number of notable women with a connection to Lincolnshire honoured by South Kesteven District Council.